 ‘What’s your sin?’

-Art of the Dead is a 2018 American supernatural horror feature film written and directed by Rolfe Kanefsky (Bus Party to Hell; The Black Room; There’s Nothing Out There; et al), based on a storyline by Michael Mahal and Sonny Mahal (producers of Bus Party to Hell).
+Art of the Dead is a 2019 American supernatural horror film written and directed by Rolfe Kanefsky (Bus Party to Hell; The Black Room; There’s Nothing Out There; et al), based on a storyline by Michael Mahal and Sonny Mahal (producers of Bus Party to Hell).
 The movie stars Richard Grieco, Jessica Morris, Lukas Hassel, Alex Rhinehart and Tara Reid.

 When Dylan Wilson (Lukas Hassel) purchases a collection of seven paintings to hang in his wealthy estate, he has no idea what horrors he has unleashed for himself, his wife; Gina, his college son; Louis, his teenage daughter; Donna, and his two little kids.